hats-finance/hats-contracts/docs/dodoc/interfaces/IHATVault.md

 > Interface for Hats.finance Vaults

 A HATVault holds the funds for a specific project&#39;s bug bounties.
 The HATVault can be deposited into in a permissionless maner using the vault’s native token.
 When a bug is submitted and approved, the bounty  is paid out using the funds in the vault.
 Bounties are paid out as a percentage of the vault.
 The percentage is set according to the severity of the bug.
 Vaults have regular safety periods (typically for an hour twice a day) which are time for the committee to make decisions.
 In addition to the roles defined in the HATVaultsRegistry, every HATVault  has the roles: Committee - The only address which can submit a claim for a bounty payout and set the maximum bounty.
 User - Anyone can deposit the vault&#39;s native token into the vault and  recieve shares for it.
 Shares represent the user&#39;s relative part in the vault, and when a bounty is paid out, users lose part of their deposits (based on percentage paid), but keep their share of the vault.
 Users also receive rewards for their deposits, which can be claimed at any  time.
 To withdraw previously deposited tokens, a user must first send a withdraw request, and the withdrawal will be made available after a pending period.
 Withdrawals are not permitted during safety periods or while there is an  active claim for a bounty payout.
-Bounties are payed out distributed between a few channels, and that  distribution is set upon creation (the hacker gets part in direct transfer, part in vested reward and part in vested HAT token, part gets rewarded to the committee, part gets swapped to HAT token and burned and/or sent to Hats governance).
+Bounties are payed out distributed between a few channels, and that  distribution is set upon creation (the hacker gets part in direct transfer, part in vested reward and part in vested swap token, part gets rewarded to the committee, part gets swapped to the swap token and sent to Hats governance).
 NOTE: Vaults should not use tokens which do not guarantee that the amount specified is the amount transferred This project is open-source and can be found at: https://github.com/hats-finance/hats-contracts